 Key findings

-- Our analysis finds that while we spend a relatively high share of GDP on our extensive road network, the benefits we achieve from it are largely middle of the pack relative to other countries, suggesting we could realise greater economic benefit if we used existing infrastructure more efficiently.
+- Our analysis finds that while our road inputs are middle of the pack relative to other countries, and our spending on roading is relatively high, the outputs we receive are lower than average.
+This suggests the efficiency of our road network could be improved and that could realise greater economic benefit if we used existing infrastructure more efficiently.

 Foundations for growth